booch/presentations/Laziness/slides.md

 ???

-- The result is immutable
+- Use a constant instead of variable?
-    - Might use a constant instead of variable
+    - Immutable implies constant

 ---
 class: single-image